WHAT IS PRODUCT PLACEMENT AND HOW IS IT USED?

-In a sense, the first soaps that originally appeared on TV in many ways acted like 20-30 minute commercials, and often had characters from the shows blatantly discussing the benefits in a highly immersion-breaking and often comical fashion.
+In a sense, the first soap operas that originally appeared on TV in many ways acted like 20-30 minute commercials and often had characters from the shows blatantly discussing the benefits in a highly immersion-breaking and often comical fashion.

-In modern times, as techniques of marketing have become more refined, I think that product placement can still be an effective branding and product positioning technique.
-Furthermore, I also believe that it’s possible to learn a lot about audiences, as well as the strategy behind targeting specific products in-line with the right content creators to ensure that your placements reach the right people.
+In modern times, as techniques of marketing have become more refined, product placement can still be an effective branding technique.
+Furthermore, it’s possible to learn a lot about target audiences, as well as the strategy behind targeting specific products in-line with the right content creators to ensure that your placements reach the right people.

 7 GREAT EXAMPLES OF PRODUCT PLACEMENT IN TV & FILM OVER THE YEARS